 All Hargreaves Lansdown Group companies are registered in England and Wales and consequently are governed by the Companies Act, which includes a requirement to have the financial accounts audited each year by independent accountants, we currently use the international firm PwC, which is one of the big four chartered accountants in the world.
 They also do our regulatory audit.

 Hargreaves Lansdown Asset Management Limited is also registered with HM Revenue & Customs to enable us to act as an ISA and SIPP manager.
 Accordingly, our procedures for operating ISA and SIPP Plans are also independently assessed by HM Revenue and Customs.

 Unit trusts and OEICs use a trustee or depositary to actually hold the title to the underlying stocks they hold in their funds.
 This means that if the fund manager gets into financial difficulty your assets are protected from their creditors.
 The time that the FSCS does not protect you is if one of the underlying stocks within a fund manager's portfolio goes bust.

-We want to ensure that everybody who invests with Hargreaves Lansdown is content about the nature of the investment that they have made and the various protections that are available to them.
+We want to ensure that everybody who invests with Hargreaves Lansdown is well informed as to the security of the investments they have made and the various protections that are available to them.
 Accordingly, please feel free to contact us at any time if you would like to discuss this issue in greater detail.

-Hargreaves Lansdown Group comprises the following regulated companies: Hargreaves Lansdown Asset Management Ltd, Hargreaves Lansdown Stockbrokers Ltd, Hargreaves Lansdown Advisory Services Ltd and Hargreaves Lansdown Fund Managers Ltd.
+Hargreaves Lansdown Group comprises the following regulated companies: Hargreaves Lansdown Asset Management Ltd, Hargreaves Lansdown Advisory Services Ltd and Hargreaves Lansdown Fund Managers Ltd. 10/2017.